Polo Piatti: Music career

-On 20 November 2022 Piatti's Libera Nos, the world's first ever multi-faith oratorio, received its world premiere at the De La Warr Pavilion, in Bexhill-on-Sea, United Kingdom.
+On 20 November 2022, Piatti's Libera Nos, the world's first ever multi-faith oratorio, received its world premiere at the De La Warr Pavilion, in Bexhill-on-Sea, United Kingdom.
 It was written for five solo singers, mixed choir, children's choir and full symphony orchestra.
 Performers included the London Mozart Players and the Hastings Sinfonia Orchestra, conducted by Derek Carden.

-On 3 December 2023 Piatti's Christmas Concerto for Guitar and Orchestra was premiered by guitarist Giulio Tampalini and the Hastings Sinfonia Orchestra under Derek Carden at the De La Warr Pavilion.
+On 3 December 2023, Piatti's Christmas Concerto for Guitar and Orchestra was premiered by guitarist Giulio Tampalini and the Hastings Sinfonia Orchestra under Derek Carden at the De La Warr Pavilion.

-In September 2025, Piatti released a recording of his Old World Concerto for Violoncello and Orchestra, with soloist Justin Pearson (cello) and John Andrews conducting the National Symphony Orchestra.
+In September 2025, Piatti released a recording of his Old World Concerto for Violoncello and Orchestra, with soloist Justin Pearson and John Andrews conducting the National Symphony Orchestra.

 Selected works

 The Tides of Time: An orchestral suite.
 The soundtrack album was released on the Seafront Records label in 2009.

 Sentimental Journey: An orchestral suite containing 11 symphonic works.
 The album was released on Seafront Records in 2016.

-The Impossible Pieces: This work received its world premiere during the opening concert of the 4th International Composers Festival in the United Kingdom in 2018 and the work was published by Goodmusic Publishing in 2020.
+The Impossible Pieces: This work received its world premiere during the opening concert of the 4th International Composers Festival in the United Kingdom in 2018, and the work was published by Goodmusic Publishing in 2020.

 Vintage Piano: This is a solo album with classical piano improvisations performed by Polo Piatti.
 The album was released on the Artful Recorded Music Library label in 2019.

-The Birds: A work for flute and piano privately commissioned to be premiered by flutist Daisy Noton, who performed the piece with pianist Oliver Poole.
+The Birds: A work for flute and piano privately commissioned to be premiered by flautist Daisy Noton, who performed the piece with pianist Oliver Poole.
 The work was published in 2020 by Goodmusic Publishing.

 Argentine Dances: A set of 14 symphonic dances, published in 2021 by Goodmusic Publishing.

 Entangled Miniatures: Set of 12 miniatures for piano quartet (violin, viola, violoncello and piano).
 The work was recorded by the Phacelia Ensemble and released in 2022.
 Released on Seafront Records in 2021.
-On 20 October the art video was officially launched at Hastings Contemporary.
+On 20 October, the art video was officially launched at Hastings Contemporary.
+The work was given its world premiere at the 5th International Composers Festival on 21 May 21st 2022 in the UK by Tim Crawford (violin), Timng-Ru-Lai (viola), Tim Posner (cello) and Sam Armstrong (piano).

 Christmas Concerto for Guitar and Orchestra: The work was recorded with guitarist Sergio Puccini and the Budapest Scoring Symphonic Orchestra.
 The album was released on Seafront Records in 2021.
 Premiered on 3 December 2023 by guitarist Giulio Tampalini and the Hastings Sinfonia Orchestra under Derek Carden at the De La Warr Pavilion in Bexhill-on-Sea.